Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: Discussion

-We finally stress that the current market practice of not pricing SR into transaction costs effectively amounts to a subsidy for those running the highest systemic impact and a tax on those with the lowest.
+We finally stress that the current market practice of not pricing SR into transaction-costs effectively amounts to an implicit subsidy for those with the highest contribution to overall SR, and an effective tax on those with the lowest.
+In that sense, the SRT can be seen as an insurance premium that keeps the public neutral with respect to the SR that is introduced by the non-optimal liability networks.